jimhigson/oboe.js/writing/main/2_Introduction.md

 representative task or in a user's perception of the application responsiveness while performing the task.
-Because applications in the target domain are much more I/O-bound than CPU-bound, optimisation in terms of the execution time of a algorithms will be de-emphasised unless especially egregious.
+Because applications in the target domain are much more I/O-bound than CPU-bound, optimisation in terms of the execution time of algorithms will be de-emphasised unless especially egregious.
 Additionally, I shall be considering how the semantics of a message are expanded as a system's design emerges and commenting on the value of loose coupling between data formats and the